SeatPlan Logo

 La Traviata in London

-La Traviata tells the poignant story of Violetta Valéry, a celebrated Parisian courtesan who returns to high society after an extended period of illness, and finds love with the earnest Alfredo Germont, only for the pair to have their hopes dashed by societal pressure and personal sacrifice.
-Rich with some of Verdi’s most famous music, including the intoxicating "Brindisi" and Violetta’s dazzling "Sempre Libera", the opera explores themes of love, freedom, class and mortality with both emotional depth and dramatic flair.
+La Traviata shares the story of Violetta Valéry, a celebrated Parisian courtesan who returns to high society after an extended period of illness and discovers love with the earnest Alfredo Germont.
+However, they are blighted by societal pressures and personal sacrifice.

 The History of La Traviata